 The other major issue with the game concerns its physics engine.
 It’s not a bad engine by any means, but you do have to get used to the fact that Ogmo tends to stop more or less on a dime as soon as you release the arrow key.
 Unlike famous platforming protagonists such as Mario or Donkey Kong, he doesn’t exactly gain momentum.
 Considering that most of the game involves jumping and falling in precise ways, it’s easy to see why this would be a problem.
 It can be overcome with enough practice, but you likely will ask yourself if it’s worth the investment if it doesn’t click.

 Drawing a Conclusion

-While I feel Mr. Thorson has accomplished greater things since the release of Jumper, his first fully realized effort helped blaze a trail for his peers.
-He took inspiration from the games he enjoyed as a kid, set out to make what he wanted, and succeeded in his goals.
+While I feel Ms. Thorson has accomplished greater things since the release of Jumper, her first fully realized effort helped blaze a trail for her peers.
+She took inspiration from the games she enjoyed as a kid, set out to make what she wanted, and succeeded in her goals.
 The result is a game with the kind of focus you didn’t really see in independently produced titles at the time.
 Before 2004, you would be lucky if the game in question didn’t come across as an elaborate tech demo.
 While Jumper is doubtlessly simplistic, by no means does it feel incomplete.